 This Validation Report (VR) is intended to assist the end user of this product and any security certification Agent for that end user in determining the suitability of this Information Technology (IT) product for their environment.
 End users should review the Security Target (ST), which is where specific security claims are made, in conjunction with this VR, which describes how those security claims were tested and evaluated and any restrictions on the evaluated configuration.
-Prospective users should carefully read the Assumptions, Threats, & Clarification of Scope in Section 5 and the Validator Comments & Recommendations in Section 10, where any restrictions on the evaluated configuration are highlighted.
+Prospective users should carefully read the Assumptions and Clarification of Scope in Section 5 and the Validator Comments in Section 10, where any restrictions on the evaluated configuration are highlighted.

-This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Apple IOS 11 Safari Target of Evaluation (TOE).
+This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Apple iOS 12 Safari Target of Evaluation (TOE).
 It presents the evaluation results, their justifications, and the conformance results.
 This VR is not an endorsement of the TOE by any agency of the U.S. Government and no warranty of the TOE is either expressed or implied.
 This VR applies only to the specific version and configuration of the product as evaluated and documented in the ST.

-The evaluation was completed by Acumen Security in October 2018.
-The information in this report is largely derived from the proprietary Evaluation Technical Report (ETR) and associated test report, all written by Acumen Security and summarized in the publicly available Common Criteria SWAPP and WEBBROWSEREP Assurance Activity Report Apple IOS 11 Safari, Version 0.5, November, 2018.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements defined in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP] and Extended Package for Web Browsers, version 2.0, dated 16 June 2015 [WEBBROWSEREP].
+The evaluation was completed by Acumen Security in June 2019.
+The information in this report is largely derived from the proprietary Evaluation Technical Report (ETR) and associated test report, all written by Acumen Security as summarized in the Apple iOS 12 Safari Assurance Activity Report.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Extended, and meets the assurance requirements defined in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP] and Extended Package for Web Browsers, version 2.0, dated 16 June 2015 [WEBBROWSEREP].